Another SC judge recuses from hearing Gautam Navalkha case making it 5 in a row

 Justice S Ravindra Bhat said that he would not hear the case.
 The matter is likely to be heard tomorrow when Navalkha's interim bail period ends.
 Incidentally, Justice Bhat is the fifth judge to recuse himself from the case.

 Earlier it may be recalled that the entire Bench of the Supreme Court refused to hear the bail plea.
-All the judges on the Bench, Justice B.R.
-Gavai, N.V.
-Ramana and R. Subhash Reddy recused themselves from the matter.
+All the judges on the Bench, Justice B R Gavai, N V Ramana and R Subhash Reddy recused themselves from the matter.

 Bhima Koregaon: Why do you have 'War and Peace' at home, Bombay HC asks Vernon Gonsalves